Zalexanninev15/Jetpack-Downgrader/README.md

 ## Features

 * As simple as possible interaction (default).
-Specify the folder and answer the questions - you can easily get version 1.0 with the necessary parameters
+Specify the folder and answer the questions - you can easily get version 1.0 with the necessary settings
 * The ability to fine-tune the downgrading process, the *Jetpack Downgrader* itself, and some other aspects
 * Using delta patches that weigh significantly less than the files from the game version 1.0
 * Smart checking for different versions and other aspects that will help you perform downgrades, in many cases, successfully